Outstanding Contributions

 The U.S. Constitution still did not incorporate the Equal Rights Amendment, despite a decade of legislative battles over gender equality, bodily autonomy, reproductive healthcare, contraception access, same-sex marriage, transgender rights, the female military draft, inclusive restrooms, and other issues.
 The United States Constitution continued to deny women equal rights and protections.

 For years, Utah women attempted to pass an ERA resolution and failed multiple times.
 In 2016, women brought the ERA back to Utah with the support of Sen. Jim Dabakis, Rep. Karen Kwan, and Sens.
 Kathleen Riebe and Kirk Cullimore.
-Their bills had strong backing across the state, with two independent polls indicating that more than 71% of Utahns support ratifying the ERA (Jones, The Salt Lake Tribute, July 22, 2023), a clear sign of the growing public opinion in favor of gender equality.
+Their bills had strong backing across the state, with two independent polls indicating that more than 71% of Utahns support ratifying the ERA (Jones, The Salt Lake Tribute, July 22, 2023).
+This overwhelming public support is a clear sign of the growing momentum for gender equality.
 However, the Utah Legislature still declined to recognize women as legal equals.
 The leaders of The Church of Jesus Christ of Latter-day Saints argued in writing and through lobbying efforts that the law would increase abortions, introduce inclusive restrooms, and harm families.

 For years, Utah women attempted to pass an ERA resolution and failed multiple times.
 In 2016, women brought the ERA back to Utah with the support of Sen. Jim Dabakis, Rep. Karen Kwan, and Sens.
 Kathleen Riebe and Kirk Cullimore.
-Their bills had strong backing across the state, with two independent polls indicating that more than 71% of Utahns support ratifying the ERA (Jones, The Salt Lake Tribute, July 22, 2023), a clear sign of the growing public opinion in favor of gender equality.
+Their bills had strong backing across the state, with two independent polls indicating that more than 71% of Utahns support ratifying the ERA (Jones, The Salt Lake Tribute, July 22, 2023).
+This overwhelming public support is a clear sign of the growing momentum for gender equality.
 However, the Utah Legislature still declined to recognize women as legal equals.
 The leaders of The Church of Jesus Christ of Latter-day Saints argued in writing and through lobbying efforts that the law would increase abortions, introduce inclusive restrooms, and harm families.

 According to Kelly Whited Jones, "Utah remains one of only 12 unratified states."
 She believes that after a century, it is long overdue to fulfill what Utah women have been fighting for and what pioneering women began a century ago in Seneca Falls, New York.
 Carol Lynn Pearson congratulates the women and men in Utah who continue to support the Equal Rights Amendment (ERA) and gives her "personal blessing and belief that success is near" (Jones, The Salt Lake Tribute, July 22, 2023).